IBM/prepare-your-dataset-using-data-refinery-from-db2-cp4d/README.md

 **NOTE: We are Assuming you have already Provisioned a Db2 Instance in your Cloud Pak for Data.
 If you do not have Db2 Instance Provisioned you can also use other on-prem, public or private Databases of your choice and load the datasets.**

 * Open the Db2 Instance and click on load data.
+**Note: Make sure you have selected the default schema of your database.
+In case of Db2 your default Schema is your username.**

 ![loadData](doc/source/images/loadData.png)